Daman0521/Daman0521/README.md

 # Third day at college

-A very humble person ==Dr.pyare lal garg== addressed us Embrace your passions, maintain positivity, and view challenges as opportunities for growth.
+A very humble person Dr.pyare lal garg addressed us Embrace your passions, maintain positivity, and view challenges as opportunities for growth.
+## Mr.Sony Goyal